Competition of the connectivity with the local and the global order in polymer melts and crystals: Results and discussion

 Fig. \ref{fig1} shows the intrachain part of the radial distribution function $g_{ic}^{IS}(r)$ for trimers and decamers at different temperatures.
 The less-resolved distribution $g_{ic}(r)$ drawn from the instantaneous dynamics is also plotted.
 Bonded monomers give a $\delta$-like contribution at $r=b=0.97$.
 For larger distances, three peaks at $r_1$, $r_2$ and $r_3$ are apparent.
 Fig. \ref{figConfoBond} shows the arrangements of the three bonded monomers resulting in the distances $r_1$, $r_2$ and $r_3$ for $M=3,10$.
+Notice that the adjacent bonds in each chain fragment shown in Fig. \ref{figConfoBond} are the RBs of the central monomer (see Fig.\ref{fig0}).
 The first and highest peak of $g_{ic}^{IS}(r)$ at $r_1\approx1.12$ corresponds to folded polymers in which two non-consecutive monomers are at a distance $r_1=\sqrt[6]{2}\approx 1.12$, the position of the minimum of the Lennard-Jones potential.
 The central peak at $r_2\approx1.69$ corresponds to the partially-folded conformation with two consecutive bonds forming an angle $\theta\approx122^\circ$.
 The third peak at $r_3\approx 2b \approx1.94$ is due to the linear arrangement of three monomers.
 The peaks of the intrachain radial distribution function exhibit weak temperature dependence, more apparent in the peak at $r_1$.
 The latter is higher for decamers in that the first-neighbour shell is enriched in monomers belonging to the same chain of the tagged monomer.
 Reminding that our model exhibit finite repulsive forces, it is expected - and actually found - that the peaks at $r_2$ and $r_3$ are broader than the corresponding ones of hard-sphere monomers \cite{LasoJCP09}.
 Fig. \ref{fig1} shows that the broadening increases with the chain length.
 The increased dispersion is a manifestation of the fact that the number of chain configurations leading to two non-bonded monomers at $r$ distance increases with the chain length and approaches a three-dimensional featureless gaussian form \cite{DoiEdwards}.
 A similar effect is found for the end-to-end distance \cite{LasoJCP09}.
 Another effect contributing to broaden the peaks at $r_2$ and $r_3$ is discussed in Sec.\ref{bondbond}.
+It is worth noting that the weak dependence of structure on temperature in the inherent structures has been also noted in simple (like binary atomic mixtures \cite{AndersenPRL88}) and complex (like water \cite{SastrySciortinoStarrStanley00} ) glass formers.